ajs17/memills/content/people/mills-edward-hallock-1819-family/features/mills-home-brooktondale.md

 </figcaption>
 </figure>

-According to [Civil War in the East](https://civilwarintheeast.com/us-regiments-batteries/new-york-regiments-and-batteries/artillery-and-engineers/50th-new-york-engineers/), Charles Personius' regiment, the 50th Engineers, were also engaged in "Seven days before Richmond" 25 Jun to 01 Jul, 1862.
+According to [Civil War in the East](https://civilwarintheeast.com/us-regiments-batteries/new-york-regiments-and-batteries/artillery-and-engineers/50th-new-york-engineers/), Charles Personeus' regiment, the 50th Engineers, were also engaged in "Seven days before Richmond" 25 Jun to 01 Jul, 1862.

 {{% fig "mills-home/richmond-after-evacuation" "800" /%}}